10 Proven Ways to Boost Your Body Image in 10 Minutes or Less

 Thank you, body

 If you spend a few minutes thinking about it, you will discover many things that you are thankful your body does for you each day.
 Jot down the things that you are thankful your body does for you.
 For example, “I am thankful that my legs allow me to walk and play with my dog.”
 “When you start to appreciate your body for what it can do rather than how it looks, you’ll start to develop a very different relationship with it,” notes Fonseca.
+Also, it’s good to acknowledge the things you don’t have to contend with such as pain or sickness.
 Check out these legit health benefits of being kind to yourself.

 Harness the power of social media